 - For short entries: Stop above the swing high or above VWAP + 0.5%

-Step 6: Set profit targets
+Step 6: Set exit areas

 - Target 1: Previous intraday high or low